ulrich-merkel/client-side-cache/README.md

         app.cache.load([
             {url: "ajax.html", type: "html", node: {id: "ajax"}}
         ]);

-#### Storing custom data:
-Normally the resource data get's loaded via xhr if the resource is created or needs an update.
-But you can also define custom data strings to be stored.
-Make sure the ajax option is set to false and use a unique name for the url option, because this value will be used as the key for storing and retrieving data.

-         // load custom data
-         app.cache.load([
-            {url: "css/test.css", type: "css", data: "p{color:#f00;}", ajax: false}
-        ]);

 #### Chaining:
 Due to the cache interface api you are allowed to call the app cache initializing functions via chaining: